-Why should I consider installing workplace charging points?
+Why should I consider installing workplace EV charging points?

 The popularity of electric and plug-in hybrid vehicles is booming.
-According to figures from the SMMT, more than one in ten (10.7%) of new cars was a plug-in in 2020 .
-With a growing choice of vehicles in the pipeline and renewed incentives for company cars introduced last April, it’s increasingly likely that drivers will choose to make the switch.
+According to figures from the SMMT, in 2020 more than one in ten (10.7%) new cars was a plug-in .
+With a growing choice of electric vehicles (EVs) in the pipeline and renewed incentives for company cars introduced last April, it’s increasingly likely that drivers will choose to make the switch.

-Workplace charging is an important component for encouraging further uptake.
+Workplace EV charging is an essential component to encourage further uptake.
 It provides vital infrastructure for shared and depot-based fleets and enables employees to charge where they park.
-That strategic importance was recognised in Prime Minister Boris Johnson’s ‘Ten Point Plan for a Green Industrial Revolution’ last year , and there’s a package of support measures in place for businesses looking to install their own infrastructure.

 What funding is available?

-Introduced in 2016, the Workplace Charging Scheme provides financial support for businesses, charities and public authorities to install charging equipment.
-Administered by the Office for Zero Emission Vehicles (OZEV, formerly OLEV), this covers up to 75% of the hardware and installation costs, up to £350 per outlet.
-Units with more than one outlet (i.e. capable of charging two vehicles simultaneously) qualify twice, and funding is available for up to 40 outlets per applicant.
+Introduced in 2016, the Workplace Charging Scheme provides financial support for businesses, charities and public authorities to install EV charging points at work .
+Administered by the Office for Zero Emission Vehicles (OZEV, formerly OLEV), this covers up to 75% of the hardware and installation costs, a maximum of £350 per outlet.
+Units with more than one outlet (i.e. capable of charging two vehicles simultaneously) qualify twice.
+Funding is available for up to 40 outlets per applicant.

-Eligibility is different to the Electric Vehicle Homecharge Scheme.
-There’s no requirement to have plug-in vehicles on fleet, and funding can be applied in multiple rounds, rolling out infrastructure in line with the demands of your workforce and fleet.
+The Workplace Charging Scheme application is significantly different to the Electric Vehicle Homecharge Scheme.
+There’s no requirement to have plug-in vehicles in your fleet and you can apply for funding in multiple rounds, rolling out infrastructure in line with the demands of your workforce and fleet.
 However, the amount of funding available will depend on the grant scheme at the time.

-There are also tax incentives for doing so.
-Businesses can claim a 100% first-year allowance (FYA) for charging points, deducting the full cost from profits before tax, while employees charging at work do not have to pay benefit-in-kind for the electricity used.
+There are also tax incentives.
+Businesses can claim a 100% first-year allowance (FYA) for charging points, deducting the total cost from profits before tax.
+Employees charging at work do not have to pay benefit-in-kind for the electricity used.

 How do I know if my premises are suitable?

 The Workplace Charging Scheme only provides funding for off-street parking spaces.
-These don’t necessarily have to be adjacent to the workplace itself, but they must be clearly reserved for staff and fleet vehicles associated with the applicant.
-Charging for visitor or customer parking, or installations where the business is based at a home address, are not eligible for the grant.
+These don’t have to be adjacent to the workplace itself, but they must be reserved for staff and fleet vehicles associated with the applicant.
+Charging for visitor or customer parking or installing where the business is based at a home address are not eligible for the grant.

 How do I choose the right EV charging point?

-The Workplace Charging Scheme covers a broader range of equipment than the Electric Vehicle Homecharge Scheme, so it’s possible to tailor your infrastructure to suit your fleet.
+The Workplace Charging Scheme covers a broader range of equipment than the Electric Vehicle Homecharge Scheme.
+It’s possible to tailor your infrastructure to suit your fleet.
 Here’s what you need to consider:

 How long will your vehicles be parked?